 |Vehicle type||Proposed daily penalty for non-compliant vehicles driving into, out of, within or through Greater Manchester||Proposed PCN charge (additional to the daily penalty)|

-|Taxis/private hire vehicles||£7.50 from 2021||£120|
+|Taxis/private hire vehicles||£7.50||£120|

 |Cars, motorbikes and mopeds||N/A||N/A|

-Other OBC documents including appendices, technical appendices and technical notes can be downloaded from the Clean Air Greater Manchester website.
+Other Greater Manchester Clean Air Plan related documents and GMCA reports can also be downloaded from the Clean Air Greater Manchester website.

 If you are unable to view documents of these types, our downloads page provides links to viewing software.

-This page was last updated on 21 January 2020
+This page was last updated on 2 October 2020